-Gary Patou(4)(5) Director Los Altos Hills, CA USA
+Gary Patou(4)(5) Director Los Altos Hills, CAUSA

-- 64 - Dr. Patou has served as a member of our Board since January 2004.
-Director Dr. Patou has served as Chief Medical Officer at Star Therapeutics since Inc. since August 2020.
-Dr. Patou has served as a member of the January board of directors and Chief Medical Officer for BioIntervene Inc., 2004 a pre-clinical stage biopharmaceutical company, since January 2019.
+Dr. Patou has served as a member of our Board since January 2004.
+Dr. Director Patou has served as Chief Medical Officer at Star Therapeutics Inc. since since August 2020.
+Dr. Patou has served as a member of the board of directors and January Chief Medical Officer for BioIntervene Inc., a pre-clinical stage biopharmaceutical company, since January 2019.
 Previously, Dr. Patou was an Executive Partner at MPM Capital from 2005 until 2020, and served as interim Chief Medical Officer in various MPM portfolio companies, including at Blade Therapeutics from October 2018 to December 2020.
 Prior to joining MPM, Dr. Patou was Executive Vice President and Chief Medical Officer of Oscient Pharmaceuticals Corp. from February 2004 to April 2005 following its merger with GeneSoft Pharmaceuticals, Inc. Prior to GeneSoft, Dr. Patou worked at SmithKline Beecham Pharmaceuticals, now a unit of GlaxoSmithKline, as Senior Vice President and Director, Project and Portfolio Management, managing all of the company's pharmaceutical development projects.
 Dr. Patou has held a number of academic appointments at University College & Middlesex School of Medicine and received his B.Sc. from University of London and his M.D. from University College London.
 Our Board believes that Dr. Patou is qualified to serve as a director because of his scientific background and his senior management experience in the pharmaceutical industry.

-36,073(7) Common Shares
+36,073(7) Com mon Shares

-- (3) Current member of the Audit Committee of the Board. - (4) Current member of the Compensation Committee of the Board. - (5) Current member of the Nominating and Corporate Governance Committee of the Board. - (6) Consists of (i) 6,000 Common Shares held by Mr. Mortimer and (ii) 14,300 Common Shares held by Mr. Mortimer's spouse. - (7) Consists of (i) 23,573 Common Shares held by Dr. Patou and (ii) 12,500 Common Shares held by the Patou Family Trust.
+- The number of Common Shares set forth in this table have been presented in accordance with National Instrument 51-102 Continuous Disclosure Obligations and do not include derivative securities that may be held by the persons included in the table.
+Such figures have not been calculated pursuant to the beneficial ownership rules promulgated by the SEC.
+For additional information regarding ownership of Common Shares presented in accordance with the SEC's beneficial ownership rules, please see the section of this Circular captioned "Security Ownership of Certain Beneficial Owners and Management." - Current member of the Audit Committee of the Board. - Current member of the Compensation Committee of the Board. - Current member of the Nominating and Corporate Governance Committee of the Board. - Consists of (i) 6,000 Common Shares held by Mr. Mortimer and (ii) 14,300 Common Shares held by Mr. Mortimer's spouse. - Consists of (i) 23,573 Common Shares held by Dr. Patou and (ii) 12,500 Common Shares held by the Patou Family Trust.